astyonax/patched-RTS5227-5229/README.md

 ## Usage

+### Sort of automatic

+0. Clone this repo
+1. Cd in the repo folder
+2. Unpack the drivers you get from Realtek (link [4])
+3. Cd in the drivers folder
+4. Type bash run.sh, give root pw when asked

+### Manual

+0. Clone this repo & cd in the repo folder
 1. Download the driver source code from the Realtek website  (Google or see link [4])
 2. Unpack and apply the patch: ``$ patch -i patch_linux_4.4.0.diff``
 3. Compile and install: ``$ make && sudo make install && sudo depmod -a``